AngelVT/imduyv_licenses_app/README.md

 <h1>Application in development</h1>
-Features:
+Features: <br>
--Authentication using JWT
+* Authentication using JWT
--User roles and groups
+* User roles and groups
--PDF output of data read
+* PDF output of data read